api-platform/docs/core/data-providers.md

 ['RestrictedDataProviderInterface'](https://github.com/api-platform/core/blob/master/src/DataProvider/ItemDataProviderInterface.php)
 if you want to limit their effects to a single resource or operation.

-In the following examples we will create custom data providers for an entity class called `AppBundle\Entity\BlogPost`.
+In the following examples we will create custom data providers for an entity class called `App\Entity\BlogPost`.
 Note, that if your entity is not Doctrine-related, you need to flag the identifier property by using `@ApiProperty(identifier=true)` for things to work properly (see also [Entity Identifier Case](serialization.md#entity-identifier-case)).

 ## Custom Collection Data Provider